The Farewell // A Tear Jerker (But Great For Learning Chinese)

-The Farewell Review // Our Guide of the Hit Film For Chinese Learners
+The Farewell Review // An Ultimate Guide For Chinese Learners

-During awards season it picked up some top international awards and nominations including a Golden Globe win.
+During awards season, this bilingual emotional rollercoaster, starring Awkwafina, picked up some top international awards, including the Golden Globe for Best Actress.

-Although technically an American film, it is actually a bilingual film, with the majority of dialogue in the film being in Mandarin.
+Although American-made, The Farewell is actually a bilingual film, with the majority of the film being in Mandarin.

-This makes it a great choice for Chinese learners!
+This makes it a great choice for Chinese learners and sad film lovers alike!

 The Farewell Review – Introduction